-A mortgage is considered a jumbo loan when the borrowed amount is more than $424,100, although that limit varies by state.
+A mortgage is considered a jumbo loan when the borrowed amount is more than $647,200, although that limit varies by state.
 Some states, such as California, have much higher loan limits because property values are higher than in other parts of the country.
 Due to rising home prices and a sustainable housing market, jumbo loans are becoming more and more popular.

 Owning additional property other than a primary residence can increase the reserve requirement to include these additional properties.
 Jumbo loans require higher credit scores and interest rates are risk-based, similar to conventional loans.
 The higher a client’s credit score, the lower the interest rate will be.

 Jumbo loans will also direct more focus on the total credit profile and will have guidelines that address derogatory credit, such as bankruptcies, foreclosures, charge-offs, and late payments.
 Jumbo loan requirements are much less lenient than other loan types.

 It is extremely important that candidates for jumbo loans work with a knowledgeable mortgage team and one that has access to many different investors and loan options.